-Teachers were also asked to rate their satisfaction with their current salary (not satisfied; somewhat satisfied; very satisfied; extremely satisfied).
-About 44% of teachers indicated that they were satisfied or very satisfied with their current salary while 56% were somewhat satisfied or not satisfied (22%).
-When asked if they had considered leaving the teaching profession because of salary, about 70% of teachers responded "Yes" and 30% responded "No".
+Teachers were also asked to rate their satisfaction with their current salary (not satisfied; somewhat satisfied; satisfied; very satisfied; extremely satisfied).
+About 59% of teachers indicated that they were very or extremely satisfied with their current salary, 34% were satisfied, and 8% indicated that they were somewhat satisfied or not satisfied.
+When asked if they had considered leaving the teaching profession because of salary, about 58% of teachers responded "Yes" and 42% responded "No".